88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 Troubleshooting

-the battery terminal, so I just grab an adjustable wrench and disconnect
+for the battery terminal, so I just grab an adjustable wrench to

-the battery.
+disconnect it.
 Finally, everything goes quiet.
-Figured maybe it just needed
+Figured maybe it just

-a reset, so I reconnect the battery.
-Dashboard's still going haywire.
+needed a reset, so I reconnect the battery.
+Dashboard's still going

+haywire.
 Try to start the car... nothing.
-I disconnect and reconnect the battery
+I disconnect and reconnect

 Removed glovebox